City-of-Helsinki/mlops-template/README.md

 Install new requirements with `pip install -r requirements/requirements.txt` or by rebuilding the container.

 The template installs python 3.10 (Ubuntu default).
-To specify another python version, edit the dockerfile to set up a virtual environment.
+To specify another python version, edit Dockerfile to set up a virtual environment.
 The template is tested with python 3.10, but is expected to work with 3.8 and newer.
 However, other versions may require additional configuration.

 ## ML Pipeline